The Parker Endowment

 - Who invests and manages the endowment funds?

-- I have questions that aren’t answered on the FAQ.
+- I still have questions or want to speak to the Advancement Office.
 Who should I contact?

 - What is an endowment?
 An endowment is the permanent capital of an institution comprised of gifts given over time.
-Parker’s endowment provides funding to support the School’s academic mission for current and future students and lends fiscal stability to the School.
+Parker’s endowment provides funding to support and advance the School’s mission and lends fiscal stability to the School.

 - What does the endowment support?
 Income from the endowment directly supports the operating budget and reduces the School’s reliance on tuition.
-Unrestricted endowment provides the School with the greatest flexibility.
+Unrestricted general endowment support provides the School with the greatest flexibility.

 - What is the size of Parker’s current endowment?
-Parker’s endowment is currently valued at $16 million.
+The School's endowment is currently valued at $16 million (as of June 30, 2013).

-- How does that compare with our peer schools and comparable schools nationally?
-Parker is at a competitive disadvantage when compared to other schools nationally, both in total endowment and in endowment per student.
+- How does that compare with peer schools?
+Parker is at a competitive disadvantage when compared to other "best in California" independent schools and independent schools nationally, both in total endowment and endowment per student.

-- What is different from last year?
-By vote of the Board of Trustees in October 2011, all gifts made to Francis Parker School will be designated by the board as endowment unless otherwise specifically designated by the donor for a different purpose.
+- What about the annual fund?
+By vote of the Board of Trustees in October 2011, all gifts made to Parker will be designated to the endowment, unless otherwise specifically designated by the donor for a different purpose.
+Donors can designate their gifts to the unrestricted general endowment, faculty endowment, financial aid endowment and/or program endowment.

 - How can I give to endowment?
-Gifts may be paid by check, credit card, stock transfers, or wire transfer.
+Gifts may be paid by check, credit card, stock transfers or wire transfer.
 In addition, transfers of appreciated assets such as real estate, art, etc. are all acceptable means of funding an endowment.
-Planned gifts and bequests may also be used to add to endowment.
+Planned gifts and bequests are also encouraged.

 - What impact will this change have on tuition?
-While it is likely that there will always be an annual tuition increase, the goal of building the endowment is to mitigate those tuition increases and to keep them as low as possible.
-As the endowment grows, so does the School’s ability to keep tuition in check.
+While it is likely that there will always be an annual tuition increase, the goal of building the endowment is to keep them as low as possible to ensure our inclusive and diverse community.

 - How much income from the endowment is spent each year?
-Currently, by vote of the trustees, Parker spends 3.5% of a calendar three year average of the endowment’s value.
+Currently, by vote of the Board of Trustees, Parker spends 3.5 percent of a calendar three year average of the endowment’s value.
 This conservative spending rate allows the endowment to grow.

 - Who invests and manages the endowment funds?
 The investments are managed by an independent outside financial investment company that is overseen by the Board of Trustees’ Investment Committee.

-- I have questions that aren’t answered on the FAQ.
+- I still have questions or want to speak to the Advancement Office.
 Who should I contact?
-Parker Advancement at (858) 569-7900 or at firstname.lastname@example.org.
+Parker Advancement Office at (858) 569-7900 or at email@example.com.
+Thank you in advance for your consideration and support!

 Back to top >>